At Puducherry and Delhi

 Information transfer is, however, only one aspect of these courses.
-Their central focus is on increasing one’s self-knowledge, and on developing consciousness-based psychological skills and attitudes that help in one’s personal growth.
+Their central focus is on increasing one’s self-knowledge, and on developing consciousness-based psychological skills and attitudes that help both in one’s personal growth and in one’s work.
 In Indian approaches to Psychology one has to begin with understanding one’s own self, and apply that understanding to life.
 Only then, can one hope to understand, teach or otherwise help others.

 Content and structure of the courses

 The basic concepts and processes that are part of Indian Psychology are explained in lectures and discussion groups that are based on an intense, direct interaction between the facilitators and the participants.
 To the extent possible we have, besides the larger groups, also small-group and individual sessions.